teracyhq/dev/docs/python_dev_guide.rst

 - Learn from this: https://www.jetbrains.com/pycharm/help/debugging.html

 - Follow the tutorial below to setup remote debugging with IntelliJ (Python plugin installed).
-The example is for flask-app example, but it could be used for any other Python projects.
+The example is for flask-app example, but it could be used for any other Python projects (don't forget to view the tutorial in full screen mode).

     ..  raw:: html